gysel/HSR-Timetable/README.md

 License
 -------

-All the tools are put under the [GPLv3](http://www.gnu.org/licenses/gpl.html) license, so that everyone is forced to publish improvements.
+The complete source code is put under the [GPLv3](http://www.gnu.org/licenses/gpl.html) license, so that everyone is forced to publish improvements.
 Please send me a pull request on Github if you improved one of the scripts.

 Disclaimer
 ----------

-This app is inofficial and not supported by the HSR.
+This App is inofficial and not supported by the HSR.